Will It Be Positano or Capri?

 One final benefit is that because there’s more space to spread out in Capri vs Positano, you’ll find it easier to get a hotel with a pool, gardens, etc.

 So if you want to lounge by a massive pool all day feeling like a rock star, you can definitely do it in Capri.
 It’s a bit harder in Positano where hotels with pools are in high demand and harder to find.

 So those are some of the differences between Positano vs Capri.
 Which one is better?

-On the other hand, Positano is much more laid back and not as pretentious or crowded during the day (although it can get crowded!)
-I think it is more beautiful in terms of views – and you’ll find it easier to visit other towns along the coast.
+On the other hand, Positano is a bit more laid back – but it can be a lot more lively at night.
+I personally think it’s more beautiful in terms of views – and you’ll find it easier to visit other towns along the coast.

 So it really just depends on what you’re looking for.
 Overall you can’t go wrong with either one – after all, you’re in Italy my friend!
 Relax and enjoy La Dolce Vita!